onyx-lang/onyx-book/src/syntax/literals.md

 ```

 ## Character Literals
-There are two ways to write character literal in Onyx:
+There are two ways to write a character literal in Onyx:
 ```onyx
 'a'
 #char "a"
 ```
 > **Note**, Onyx used to only have `#char "a"` because the single-quotation character was being reserved for some other use.
-That other use did not appear in 3 years of development, so the single-quotation was given up to serve as a character litereal.
+That other use did not appear in 3 years of development, so the single-quotation was given up to serve as a character literal.

 ## String Literals
 Onyx contains the following string-like literals: